PlantBasedTendies/LangChainApps/README.md

 A CLI python script which:
 - Leverages an Open Source local LLM, therefore no OpenAI API Key is necessary, and thus no cost
 - Produces custom jokes on the fly \
-*A 7B parameter LLM is recommended for this type of exercise.
+  *7B parameter LLM is recommended for this type of exercise.

 --------